 - Sleeping tablets can help in the short term (up to three or four weeks) in some situations e.g. - if you have a short spell of insomnia due to severe stress, such as a bereavement, or after surgery - if you have temporary insomnia caused by a change in environment or circumstances, such as being in hospital

 Rebound insomnia

 • Sleeping tablets may cause rebound insomnia.
-This is when your insomnia symptoms briefly become much worse when you try to stop taking the sleeping tablets.
-You might also have feelings of anxiety.
+This is when your insomnia symptoms briefly become much worse when you try to stop taking the sleeping tablets but GP will support a plan to manage this.